Timestamp Converter

 How to distinguish seconds vs milliseconds?

 10 digits usually mean seconds; 13 digits usually mean milliseconds.
-The page auto-detects by length, but keep the radio unit consistent.
+Auto-detection helps, but keep the radio unit consistent for clarity.

 What does time zone affect?

 Timestamps are UTC-based.
-Time zone affects local display and the conversion from local date-time to UTC when converting to timestamps.
+Time zone affects local display and the conversion from local date-time to UTC.
+To compare two moments, use the date difference section on this page.

 Difference between ISO and GMT strings?

-ISO uses standard ISO 8601 (with Z/offset).
-GMT comes from browser toUTCString, a more human-readable English format.
+ISO uses ISO 8601 (with Z/offset).
+GMT comes from toUTCString(), which is more human-readable.

 Does DST change results?